Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 Integration with eFormidling needs to be explicitly activated in the application.

-In the file `appsettings.json` in th efolder _App_, the following must be added to the _AppSettings_ section.
+In the file _appsettings.json_ in th efolder _App_, the following must be added to the _AppSettings_ section.

 ```json
 "EnableEFormidling":  true
 ```

-In addition, continuing in the same file, a new section; _EFormidlingClientSettings_ should be added.
+In addition, continuing in the same file, a new section `EFormidlingClientSettings` should be added.
 The contents of the code snippet below can be copied in its entirety.
 This sets up the url for the integation point.
 The link points to the mock that can be ran locally.